-Aerogel protecting crayons from a blowtorch.
+Aerogel Aerogel protecting crayons from a blowtorch.
 This tiny block of transparent aerogel is supporting a brick weighing 2.5 kg.
 Aerogel holds 15 entries in the Guinness Book of Records, more than any other material.
 Carbon nanotubes are long chains of carbon held together by the strongest bond in all chemistry, the sacred sp2 bond, even stronger than the sp3 bonds that hold together diamond.

 View all Once the patient has swallowed the capsule they are positioned so that their stomach, including the capsule, is located in the center of an artificially generated magnetic field.
 The capsule endoscope has cameras at both ends and is controlled by means of varying magnetic fields.
 The capsule, which is at prototype stage, has received positive feedback during trials.
 This new method of endoscopy is also accurate.
 Hattrick.
 Berkeley Robotics & Human Engineering Laboratory | | Berkeley Robotics & Human Engineering Laboratory.
 Observations: Exoskeleton defines a new class of warrior [Video] Technology has always defined how wars are fought, from swords to bows and arrows through the invention of gunpowder and the dawn of the aircraft and, now, to the presence of laser-guided unmanned aerial drones and bomb-diffusing robots.

+Free Energy.
+Mini robot helicopters build towers, pyramids or walls.
+Sandrine Ceurstemont, video editor If you want to build a small tower or pyramid, flying robots can now do the heavy lifting for you.
 Daniel Mellinger and his team from the GRASP Lab at the University of Pennsylvania have developed a system that allows flying robots to construct just about any structure (see video above).
 A human only needs to decide on the design before an algorithm takes over to determine where parts should be placed to create it.
 Tiny helicopters then follow these instructions and coordinate with each other by choosing the next part placement in a list.
 The team also developed a gripper that can easily pick up parts lying horizontally or upright.
 Earlier this year, the researchers had these robots perform acrobatic feats, like doing triple flips in the air and flying through windows at various angles.

+Technology News.
+Researchers create car that can be steered by thought.
+The case for outlawing the practice of talking on cell phones while driving got a boost from the latest breakthrough from the innovation labs of Freie Universität Berlin.
 German scientists working there have installed a car with new technology that can read the driver's brain waves, thus allowing the car to be steered entirely by thought, reports Science Daily.
 Needless to say, you probably don't want to be distracted while driving this vehicle.
 The technology is made possible by commercially available sensors for recording electroencephalograms (EEGs), which are basically the electrical outputs your brain produces while it thinks.
 Scientists then trained a computer program to distinguish the particular electrical patterns that are produced when a person thinks certain commands, such as "left," "right," "accelerate" or "brake.

 " Once the training was complete, it was time to take it out for a spin in the real world.
 Also on MNN: Sony Nextep Computer Concept for 2020 by Hiromi Kiriki & Yanko Design - StumbleUpon.
 In 2020 We Can Wear Sony Computers On Our Wrist Our present need for internet connectivity is so profound that secondary devices like the Nextep Computer are bound to happen.

 Developed to be worn as a bracelet, this computer concept is constructed out of a flexible OLED touchscreen.
 Earmarked for the year 2020, features like a holographic projector (for screen), pull-out extra keyboard panels and social networking compatibility, make the concept plausible.
 Ten years from now is not too far away, so how many of you think we’d be buying such gadgets?
 Brain Machine Interfaces.